tastytea/hashboot/README.md

-**hashboot** hashes all files in `/boot` to check them during early boot.
+**hashboot** hashes all files in `/boot` and the MBR to check them during early boot.
 It is intended for when you have encrypted the root partition but not the boot partition.
 The checksums and a backup of the contents of `/boot` are stored in `/var/lib/hashboot` by default.
 If a checksum doesn't match, you have the option to restore the file from backup.

 # Install